Couples Counselling for

 Inclusive and Culturally Attuned Care

-We welcome and affirm partners of diverse cultural backgrounds, sexual orientations, gender identities, and relationship structures
+We welcome and affirm partners of diverse cultural backgrounds, sexual orientations, gender identities, and relationship structures.
+This includes LGBTQ2S+ partners and those in consensually non-monogamous, polyamorous, or open relationships.

 Every relationship exists within broader cultural, social, and historical contexts.
 We approach this work with cultural humility — recognizing that we do not assume expertise in your lived experience.